Connecticut Route 71: Route description

 Route 71 begins at an intersection with US 5 in Wallingford.
 After 0.23 miles, it joins Route 150 for a 0.13 mi wrong way concurrency through the Yalesville Underpass.
 Route 71 resumes its northward course, entering Meriden and passing the east end of Route 70.
 In the center of Meriden, Route 71 becomes a pair of one way sections as it intersects West Main Street.
 While southbound traffic may continue from West Main Street onto Cook Avenue, northbound traffic must turn right onto Hanover Street, then left onto South Grove Street, and left onto West Main Street to continue.
 Once reunited, Route 71 proceeds west on West Main Street before turning north onto Chamberlain Highway.
-It then crosses I-691 at exit 5, with access to and from the west.
+It then crosses I-691 at exit 3, with access to and from the west and east.
 It then crosses into Berlin, passing the eastern end of Route 364 before turning northeast as the Chamberlain Highway becomes Route 71A.
 In the Kensington section of town, it turns more northward, and intersects Route 372.
-It then has a junction with SR 571, a limited access connector that provides access to Route 9 and Routes 71A and 372.
+It then has a junction with SR 571, a short freeway that provides access to Route 9 south and Route 372.
 After the SR 571 overpass, Route 71 immediately enters New Britain as it passes by New Britain Stadium.
-It then continues toward downtown, before meeting the east end of the Route 72 expressway as it intersects Route 9, with direct access to Route 9 south.
+It then continues toward downtown, before meeting the east end of the Route 72 freeway as it intersects Route 9, with direct access to Route 9 south.
 After the overpass, it intersects the west end of Route 174.
 Continuing north, it intersects the west end of Route 175 before passing by Central Connecticut State University.
 After turning northeast, it once again intersects Route 9 at exit 30.
 After passing through a 0.18 mile portion of Farmington, and a 0.04 mile sliver of Newington, Route 71 enters West Hartford and becomes New Britain Avenue, where it turns east and has an interchange with, but does not cross, I-84 and US 6 at exit 40.
 Access to and from I-84 west is provided by SR 535 (Ridgewood Road).
 Shortly thereafter, Route 71 ends at South Main Street, as Route 173 south turns east onto New Britain Avenue to assume through traffic.